dotnet/runtimelab/designs/SpanMarshallers.md

 private static partial void Bar([MarshalUsing(CountParameterName = nameof(count)), MarshalUsing(ConstantElementCount = 10, ElementIndirectionLevel = 1), MarshalUsing(typeof(FooMarshaler), ElementIndirectionLevel = 2)] List<List<Foo>> foos, int count);
 ```

 Multiple `MarshalUsing` attributes can only be supplied on the same parameter or return value if the `ElementIndirectionLevel` property is set to distinct values.
+One `MarshalUsing` attribute per parameter or return value can leave the `ElementIndirectionLevel` property unset.
+This attribute controls the marshalling of the collection object passed in as the parameter.

 Alternatively, the `MarshalUsingAttribute` could provide a `Type ElementNativeType { get; set; }` property instead of an `ElementIndrectionLevel` property and support specifying the native type of the element of the collection this way.
 However, this design would block support for marshalling collections of collections.